gpaux/Mediana/Reporting.md

 #### Description

-Specify how the subsections of the report will be created.
-A `Subsection` object is defined by a single argument:
+Specify the rules for creating subsections within the report.
+A `Subection` object is defined by a single argument:

-- `by`, which defines how the subsections of the report will be created.
+- `by`, which defines the rules for creating subsections.

-The `by` argument can contain several parameters, the value must be contain in the following list:
+The `by` argument can contain several parameters from the following list:

-- `sample.size`: a subsection will be created for each sample size.
+- `sample.size`: a separate subsection will be created for each sample size.

-- `event`: a subsection will be created for each number of events.
+- `event`: a separate subsection will be created for each number of events.

-- `outcome.parameter`: a subsection will be created for each outcome parameter scenario.
+- `outcome.parameter`: a separate subsection will be created for each outcome parameter scenario.

-- `design.parameter`: a subsection will be created for each design parameter scenario.
+- `design.parameter`: a separate subsection will be created for each design parameter scenario.

-- `multiplicity.adjustment`: a subsection will be created for multiplicity adjustment scenario.
+- `multiplicity.adjustment`: a separate subsection will be created for each multiplicity adjustment scenario.

-If a parameter is defined in the `by` argument it must be defined only in this object (i.e. neither in the `Section` object nor in the `Table` object).
+As before, if a parameter is defined in the `by` argument, it must be defined only in this object (i.e. neither in the `Section` object nor in the `Table` object).

-A single object of class `Subsection` can be added to an object of class `PresentationModel`.
+A single object of the `Subsection` class can be added to an object of the `PresentationModel` class.

 #### Examples

-Example of `Subsection` object:
+`Subsection` objects can be set up as follows:

-- Subsection by sample size
+- Create a separate subsection for each sample size scenario:

 {% highlight R %}
 Subsection(by = "sample.size")
 {% endhighlight %}

-- Subsection by sample size and outcome parameter scenario
+- Create a separate subsection for each unique combination of the sample size and outcome parameter scenarios:

 {% highlight R %}
 Subsection(by = c("sample.size", "outcome.parameter"))